Euro-Atlantic Partnership Council

-These areas include crisis-management and peace-support operations; regional issues; arms control and issues related to the proliferation of weapons of mass destruction; international terrorism; defence issues such as planning, budgeting, policy and strategy; civil emergency planning and disaster preparedness; armaments cooperation; nuclear safety; civil-military coordination of air traffic management; and scientific cooperation.
+These areas include crisis-management and peace-support operations; regional issues; arms control and issues related to the non-proliferation of weapons of mass destruction; international terrorism; defence issues such as planning, budgeting, policy and strategy; civil emergency response; armaments cooperation; nuclear safety; civil-military coordination of air traffic management; and scientific cooperation.

 The EAPC has also taken initiatives to promote and coordinate practical cooperation and the exchange of expertise in key areas.
-These include combating terrorism, border security, and other issues related to the proliferation of weapons of mass destruction and small arms and light weapons.
+These include combatting terrorism, border security, and other issues related to the non-proliferation of weapons of mass destruction and small arms and light weapons.

 NATO/EAPC policies have also been agreed to support international efforts in support of UN Security Council Resolution 1325 on Women, Peace and Security, as well as to combat trafficking in human beings.